Kathi Kamen Goldmark: Career

-In 1972 Kamen moved to Los Angeles with her boyfriend Jim Hodder.
+In 1972, Kamen moved to Los Angeles with her boyfriend Jim Hodder.
 Hodder soon became known as the original drummer in Steely Dan, while Kamen worked as a drama teacher at Modern Playschool/Play Mountain Place, a private school in Culver City, California.
 In 1974, she was recruited to direct The Rock Project (a media-education campaign about alternatives to unwanted pregnancy, directed at teenagers) for a non-profit organization, The Population Institute.
 She moved the project's headquarters to San Francisco in 1976 and worked for the Population Institute, then the Center for Population Options, until 1980.

 She married her first husband, Joe Goldmark, in 1981; their son Tony Goldmark was born two years later.
 Kathi and Joe Goldmark were divorced in 2002.
-In 2009, she wed Sam Barry.
+In 2009, she married Sam Barry.

 In 1983, Kathi Kamen Goldmark started Goldmark Media Escorts, a company specializing in working with authors on book tours in San Francisco.
 In 1992, Goldmark recruited a dozen well-known authors to join her in putting on a rock and roll show at a book convention.
-Meant to last one night, the Rock Bottom Remainders were still performing as of 2010, and have raised nearly two million dollars for charity.
+Meant to last one night, the Rock Bottom Remainders were still performing as of 2010, and hde raised nearly two million dollars for charity.